P1R47E/tictac-toe-game/README.md

 # tictac-toe-game

-Tictac toe game in react js
+a Tictac toe game where u play with a computer on your browser